admafe/mcb185_homework/notes.md

 -= means decrement (ex: a -= 1, a decreasing by increments of 1)
 *= means multiply and assign

+# Markdown
++ Use spaces not tabs in markdown

 # Questions